CKC-Technologies/tunl-embedded-payment-form/README.md

 ![image](https://user-images.githubusercontent.com/2927894/228682190-d425278c-e3ab-45b7-a2b6-cdde903f2ddb.png)

-In the code above, the User will fill out there details and click the `Make Payment` button.
+In the code above, the User will fill out their details and click the `Make Payment` button.
 This button will call some javascript to generate our unique embeddable form url.
 We can then udpate the iframe in our mock modal and display it to the User to fill out their credit card details.

 #### Client Side Javascript